Code-Institute-Submissions/gym-website/README.md

 ## UX Testing

 The site's users are gym members and potential members, who want to know more about the gym and its procedures.
 - This requirement has been addressed with a clear easily found timetable.
 - A Contact Us section also allows for any additional queries.

 The gym is interested in attracting and retaining members.
 - The sites classes time table attracts and retains members.
+- New members will see the wide range of classes available.
+- Existing members will be happy finding the classes in an efficient manner and not get dissatisfied with the Gym.
 - The gallery section attracts new members as does the map with the location of the Gym.

 As a Gym user 99% of the time I just want to know what time the classes were on and which classes are available.
 - The Classes section is very easy to find.

 As a Gym provider the gallery section provides welcoming images of the Gym.
 - the gallery has some good images of the Gym.

 The website promotes the image of a professional well run Gym.
 - An efficient and non fussy website will attract new menbers who would otherwise timeout trying to navigate a complicated website.

 The Contact Us section allows users to contact the gym as regards membership or class availability.
 - The Contact Us Section makes sure that users complete all fields before submission enabling good customer communication and Gym feedback.